-G, an individual, who always submitted accounts on the last day of February, has now requested permission to submit them on 30 September, with effect from the 2013 year of assessment.
+G, an individual, who always submitted accounts on the last day of February, has now requested permission from the Commissioner under section 66(13A) to submit them on 30 September, with effect from the 2015 year of assessment.
 G also requested permission to pay provisional tax in line with the accounting date.

-For the 2012 year of assessment G would have submitted accounts for the period 1 March 2011 to 29 February 2012.
-If approval of G's request is granted for the 2013 year of assessment G will submit financial accounts for the period 1 March 2012 to 30 September 2013, that is, an extended period of 19 months.
+For the 2014 year of assessment G would have submitted accounts for the period 1 March 2013 to 28 February 2014.
+If approval of G's request is granted for the 2015 year of assessment G will submit accounts for the period 1 March 2014 to 30 September 2015, that is, an extended period of 19 months.

-Payments for provisional tax for the 2013 year of assessment will be payable as follows:
+Payments for provisional tax for the 2015 year of assessment will be payable as follows:

-- 1st payment Six months after the date of the commencement of the 2013 year of assessment, that is, 31 August 2012 - 2nd payment End of the year (the accounting date) that is, 30 September 2013 - 3rd payment Six months after the end of the accounting date, that is, 31 March 2014
+- 1st payment Six months after the date of the commencement of the 2015 year of assessment, that is, 31 August 2014 - 2nd payment End of the year (the accounting date) that is, 30 September 2015 - 3rd payment Six months after the end of the accounting date, that is, 31 March 2016

-Payments for provisional tax for the 2014 and subsequent years of assessment will be payable on the following dates:
+Payments for provisional tax for the 2016 and subsequent years of assessment will be payable on the following dates: